Weird Science

 Photo 2

-We walk on Earth, but it's always worth looking up—there are truly fascinating and beautiful things happening up there.
+We walk on Earth, yet it is always worth looking up, for there are truly fascinating and beautiful things happening above us.

 May 11, 2024, around 12:00 PM – Jaworzno (Poland), garden